tmastersmart/gmrs_live/README.md

 * CPU event alarms
 * Uninstaller and Updater.
 * Totaly new nodelist updater
+* New bvootup system gives IP,Reg status and CPU temp

 download the installer.
 Drop to a shell